RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 ![Docker container configuration in web application](https://robertoprevato.github.io/images/posts/azuredocker/azure-docker-container.png)

-The first run and restarting the image may take several minutes; in fact so many that you're likely going to doubt it works, like I did a few times in these days.
-Azure also offers a [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service to store private images, that probably offers faster deployments: I am going to try it soon.
+The first run and restarting the application may take several minutes; so many that you're likely going to doubt it works, like I did a few times in these days.
+Azure offers a [Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) service to store private images, that probably offers faster deployments: I am going to try it soon.

 ![Running application](https://robertoprevato.github.io/images/posts/azuredocker/azure-working-web.png)